 |Kindergarten and Elementary Teacher||$55,490|

-In order to become early childhood educator, you must have already obtained your high school diploma and enroll in an early childhood education program.
-Depending on the specific career path you choose, you will be recquired to obtain an Associate's Degree or a Bachelor's of Science in Early Childhood Education to get started.
-It's often reccommended to get outside experience working with children, such as working at summer camps or volunteer roles within your community.
+In order to become an early childhood educator, you must have already obtained your high school diploma and enroll in an early childhood education program.
+Depending on the specific career path you choose, you will be required to obtain an Associates Degree or a Bachelor's of Science in Early Childhood Education to get started.
+It's often recommended to get outside experience working with children, such as working at summer camps or volunteer roles within your community.
 Listed below are the steps to become an early childhood educator.

 - Enroll in an Early Childhood Education program

 - Gain experience through student teaching or volunteer work